Top 5 Signs Your Tap Water Needs Filtration in 2026

 2. Cloudy or Discolored Water

 Another unmistakable sign that your water could benefit from filtration is cloudy or discolored tap water.
 Tap water ought to be clear, devoid of visible particles.
-If you notice your water is cloudy or has a brown, yellow, or rust-colored tint, it may be a sign that your water supply has been tainted or that your water is high in minerals and sediment.
+If you notice your water is cloudy or has a brown, yellow, or rust-colored tint, it may be a sign that your water supply has been contaminated or that it is high in minerals and sediment.

 Why does tap water become cloudy or colored?

-Cloudy Water (Turbidity): Water may look cloudy due to small air bubbles in the water.
+Cloudy Water (Turbidity): Water may appear cloudy due to small air bubbles.
 These bubbles generally disappear within a few minutes.
-But your water could still be cloudy thanks to dirty, suspended particles such as dirt, silt, or other minerals.
+But your water could still be cloudy due to suspended particles, such as dirt, silt, or other minerals.

-Rusty/Brown Water: If the water appears reddish brown or rusty, this may occur due to iron present in the water.
+Rusty/Brown Water: If the water appears reddish-brown or rusty, it may be due to iron in the water.
 Iron can build up in the water supply over time, especially if you have older pipes or plumbing that has begun to corrode.

-Yellow or Green Water: This is another issue that sometimes occurs in homes with water that has a high mineral content, especially copper or manganese, which can seep out of old plumbing.
+Yellow or Green Water: This is another issue that sometimes occurs in homes with water high in minerals, especially copper or manganese, which can seep out of old plumbing.

 How Filtration Can Help